Movatterモバイル変換

 Stone directedLuigi Cherubini's operaMédée at the 2019Salzburg Festival,[17] returning there in 2023 forMartinů'sThe Greek Passion sung in English.[18]He took his production of Euripides'Medea, withRose Byrne andBobby Cannavale, to theBrooklyn Academy of Music in 2020.[19]
 He made his debut at theMetropolitan Opera in New York in 2022 with Donizetti'sLucia di Lammermoor, set in present-day America'sRust Belt.[20][21]

-His updated adaptation ofPhaedra was produced at theNational Theatre February to April 2023; the company includedMackenzie Davis,Assaad Bouab andJanet McTeer.
+His updated adaptation ofPhaedra was produced at theNational Theatre inLondon from February to April 2023; the company includedMackenzie Davis,Assaad Bouab andJanet McTeer.[citation needed]

 Film

-Stone's directorial debut filmThe Daughter premiered at the2015 Toronto International Film Festival and was released in Australia on 17 March 2016 and he won Best Adapted Screenplay at theAACTA Awards.[21]
+Stone's directorial debut feature filmThe Daughter,[22] which he also wrote, premiered at the2015 Toronto International Film Festival and was released in Australia on 17 March 2016.
+He won Best Adapted Screenplay at theAACTA Awards for his work.[23]

 He directed the British drama filmThe Dig in 2021.[24]
 It focuses on anarchaeological dig inSutton Hoo in 1939.